NOTE: I wrote this post almost ten years ago, but it was the most popular post I wrote on my old blog, so I’m preserving it here.

 Finally, the two most important questions (in other words, closing questions) you can ask in an interview are:

-“When I am on the job, how will we measure my success?
+“When I am on the job, how will we measure my performance?
 In other words, what does success look like?”

 This question shows the employer that you’re already thinking to the next quarter, when you’ve already had some success under your belt.
 And the question, by assuming that you’ll be successful, shows confidence.